Modelling Spiral Galaxies: From the Mestel disc to a realistic model of the Milky Way

 \subsection{A self-consistent, multiphase model of the entire galaxy}

-Before in the next sections we compare our model with other models and study the stability of our model, let us take a closer look on the algorithm itself.
+Before in the next sections we we study the physical implications of our model, let us take a closer look on the algorithm itself.
 The algorithm of the previous section is very powerful since it is highly customizable.
 It can easily be extended to create a multiphase, self-consistent model of the entire galaxy.
 This is a task that was elusive up to now; see, e.g., the review from \cite{2020IAUS..353..101Binney}.

 How can the algorithm from Section \ref{subsection-algorithm} be extended to construct a multiphase, self-consistent model for the entire galaxy?
 Look for this on Step \ref{algorithm-step-definition-fi} in the algorithm where we define our distribution function.
 In this definition we have a prefactor $C/L_z$.
 This prefactor was motivated from the Mestel disc where it was necessary for self-consistency (see equation \eqref{f0=Psi*Phi(E-Ec)}).
 But in our finitely extended model this is no longer necessary.
 There the algorithm takes care that the dynamics become self-consistent.
 So we can replace $C/L_z$ by any suitable function $\psi(L_z)$.
 Further we can add to our model as many different distribution functions as we want and choose for every one a different prefactor $\psi$.
 Each of these new distribution functions has to be updated in Step \ref{algorithm-step-definition-fi} of the algorithm.